Pipe Color Code Chart and Standards

 Pipe markings save lives.
 Pipes are used in facilities to transport liquids and gasses from one place to another, both short and long distances.
 Most facilities have dozens of pipes moving different things around the facility, so it is important to be able to keep track of what is in each pipe and where it is going.
-This is where pipe color-coding can become essential.
+This is where pipe color code chart and standards can become essential.

 If pipe color codes are not used, it can be difficult to know what is within a given pipe, which can present many dangers.
 If someone opens a pipe that is not marked with the proper colors, he or she may expect clean water but get a toxic chemical.